msbentley/everlink/README.md

  1. If you have modified the creation date after import, this will not work
  2. It is tested primarily with HTML imported notes, since this is my primary use case
  3. It needs the python3 Evernote SDK (see Installation)
+ 4. Linked/shared notebooks are currently not supported, until I can figure out the correct API calls!

  ## Installation

  ### Dependencies

- everjop_relinker needs the following dependencies:
+ everlink needs the following dependencies:
  - python 3
  - lxml
  - python-oauth2 (this is a dependency of the Evernote SDK, although it is not used here)